Welcome to the Life in My Days community!

 The commonality between everything above is not just that their rates are rising; the commonality is that these are all things that we do not discuss in our communities.

-THESE ARE NOT SAFE TOPICS TO DISCUSS IN PUBLIC.
+THESE ARE NOT SAFE TOPICS TO DISCUSS IN PUBLIC, in OUR communities.

-These are the reasons we are so passionate about starting difficult conversations all over the world.
+These are also the reasons we are so passionate about starting difficult conversations all over the world.

 lifeinmydays.com an online social change platform where individuals from all around the world can share their personal experiences in a safe place, and in a way that promotes healing and growth.
 Check out our Belong page for submission details.